UNDERSTANDING THE TIMES

 The only guaranteed way America (our families, communities, and our future) can expect a return to Judaeo/Christian, or Biblical/Christian values on which it was founded, is through God’s divine and powerful intervention.
 He has blessed this nation for over 240 years, but we, the people of His church, who are called by HIs name, must be willing to fear and honor Him in our government, our schools, our courts, our families, and yes, our churches and houses of worship.

-Each and every week through October 29, 2020, SCA will conduct an email broadcast designed in mind for pastors, faith leaders, and lay leaders to explore the need for renewed preaching on the decline and death of our culture.
-We want these same pastors and leaders to encourage their congregations to register to vote, and to vote according to Christian values.
-Our website and, by extension, our social media assets, will provide resources, tools, and inspiration to take on the culture, and rescue it from the dominant narrative of lies, confusion, and destruction by BLM, Antifa, FRU, and other Marxist organizations.
+Each and every week through October 29, 2020, SCA conducts an email broadcast designed in mind for pastors, faith leaders, and lay leaders to understand the urgency for renewed preaching and teaching on the decline and death of our culture.
+We want Christians to register to vote, and to vote according to Christian values.
+Our website and, by extension our social media assets will provide resources, tools, and inspiration to take on the culture, and rescue it from the dominant narrative of lies, confusion, and destruction by BLM, Antifa, FRU, and other Marxist organizations.

 Do We Fear God, or Twitter